 The following table set out the name, province or state and country of residence, position held and principal occupations for at least the past five years, and percentage ownership holdings beneficially owned or controlled or directed, directly or indirectly of each director or officer of the Company.
-The directors are elected for terms of up to three years on a rotating basis at each annual meeting and hold office until the next annual meeting at which his term expires, unless his office is vacated earlier due to death, removal, resignation, or ceasing to be duly qualified in accordance with the Business Corporations Act (BVI).
+The directors are elected for a term of one year at each annual meeting and hold office until the next annual meeting at which his term expires, unless his office is vacated earlier due to death, removal, resignation, or ceasing to be duly qualified in accordance with the Business Corporations Act (BVI).